Photo by Mo's Portraits, Golden, Colorado

 As principal investigator on a multiyear comparative case study of a new development of high performance homes (built to save 30 to 50 percent of their energy use over conventionally built homes) Farhar found that owners became increasingly satisfied with their energy-efficient products as in-home displays enabled them to track their (decreased) energy consumption and related utility savings.
 The findings from this study are helping to reshape the conventional wisdom about consumer interest in and market values of homes with energy-saving features.

-Dr. Farhar is a research associate at CU's Institute of Behavioral Science and at CU Law.
+Retired now, Dr. Farhar was a senior research associate at CU’s Renewable and Sustainable Energy Institute.
 She has produced more than 240 publications and papers on the relevance of behavioral analysis to energy policy, strategic planning for federal research, public opinion about energy and environmental policy, energy efficiency R&D planning, and technology transfer.
 She has been published in Annual Review of Energy and the Environment, Public Opinion Quarterly, and Science.
-She is on the board of the Colorado Renewable Energy Society.
+She has served on the board of the Colorado Renewable Energy Society and the American Solar Energy Society.

 *Farhar, Barbara C. "Advancing a Market for Zero-Energy Homes."
 2008.
 Solar Today.
 22:1,Jan.
 Feb. pp. 24-29.